What’s wrong with me?

 When I went to the doctor for help, he advised me to take antidepressants.
-I know it’s common for women to resort to pills when they experience feelings of anxiety and depression.
+I know it’s common for women to resort to pills when they experience anxiety and depression feelings.
 There’s nothing wrong with that.
 But it would also be nice if we consider taking an alternative and more natural treatment.
 After all, we know what our body needs best!

 Dr. Josh Axe has a good video about depression in general.
 He speaks about what we can do to feel better [6:59]!

 Misconceptions about anxiety and depression prevent some women from seeking help.
-Emotional symptoms don’t make you weak, it’s not your fault!
+Emotional symptoms don’t make you weak; it’s not your fault!
 Your discomforts didn’t happen overnight.
-Hormonal imbalances, stress and major life changes have something to do why you feel the way you do.
-Anxiety and depression are real and there are plenty of solutions to eliminate these symptoms!
+Hormonal imbalances, stress and major life changes have something to do with why you feel the way you do.
+Anxiety and depression are real, and there are plenty of solutions to eliminate these symptoms!

 Mia Lundin, a registered nurse and women’s health expert, believes you can relieve anxiety and depression by having well-balanced hormones and brain chemistry.
 Her book “Female Brain Gone Insane” did a nice job of explaining how the imbalances of these two can affect our emotional well-being!
 It is written a few years ago but I found it very helpful.
 Grab a copy of her book here!

 Got other menopause symptoms?